Skip to content

 Module Summary

-Cache @cached decorator with per-key stampede protection.
+Cache @cached decorator with local and distributed stampede protection.
 In-memory TTLCache or RedisCacheAdapter.

-Synchronization Distributed Lock, TaskLock, LeaderElection.
+Coordination Distributed Lock, TaskLock, and LeaderElection.
 Redis, PostgreSQL, SQLite, Kubernetes, in-memory.

 Resilience Circuit Breaker and Rate Limiter with pluggable algorithms (TokenBucketConfig, SlidingWindowConfig).